tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/ExpRelaxedOneHotCategorical.md

 #### Args:

-* <b>`temperature`</b>: An 0-D `Tensor`, representing the temperature
-  of a set of ExpRelaxedCategorical distributions.
-The temperature should be positive.
+* <b>`temperature`</b>: A `Tensor`, representing the temperature of one or more distributions.
+The temperature values must be positive, and the shape must broadcast against `(logits or probs)[..., 0]`.
 * <b>`logits`</b>: An N-D `Tensor`, `N >= 1`, representing the log probabilities
-  of a set of ExpRelaxedCategorical distributions.
+  of one or many distributions.
 The first `N - 1` dimensions index into a batch of independent distributions and the last dimension represents a vector of logits for each class.
 Only one of `logits` or `probs` should be passed in.
 * <b>`probs`</b>: An N-D `Tensor`, `N >= 1`, representing the probabilities
-  of a set of ExpRelaxedCategorical distributions.
+  of one or many distributions.
 The first `N - 1` dimensions index into a batch of independent distributions and the last dimension represents a vector of probabilities for each class.
 Only one of `logits` or `probs` should be passed in.
 * <b>`validate_args`</b>: Python `bool`, default `False`.
 When `True` distribution parameters are checked for validity despite possibly degrading runtime performance.
 When `False` invalid inputs may silently render incorrect